 It covers what the title suggests.
 In short, it’s about helping take control of their iPhone so that they can start on their own creative journey through mobile photography.

 It’s been a year since this book was first released.
 Is there anything you would add if it was published today?

 Yes, I’d update the front section to reflect the changes in ProCamera 7.
-I’d also add in VSCO Cam editing and filtering.
+I’d also add in VSCO editing tools and VSCO filters.
 Finally, I’d beef up the sharing section to offer more advice on finding supportive communities.

 Where can we learn more about your work in iPhone photography?